Topology-Informed Graph Transformer: Preliminary

 \section{Preliminary}

+We first introduce a number of background materials which could be helpful for understanding the newly proposed architecture.

-\textbf{Message passing neural networks} MPNNs have demonstrated proficiency in acquiring vector representations of graphs by handling local information based on the connectivity between nodes among other types of GNNs such as Graph Convolution Network (GCN), Graph Attention Network (GAT)~\citep{veličković2018graph}, Graph Isomorphism Network (GIN)~\citep{xu2019powerful} and Residual Graph ConvNets (GatedGCN)~\citep{bresson2018residual}.
-We denote \(\text{MPNN}^l\) when it has a composition of \(l\) neighborhood aggregatin layers.
+\textbf{Message passing neural networks}.
+MPNNs have demonstrated proficiency in generating vector representations of graphs by exploiting local information based on node connectivity.
+This capability is shared with other types of GNNs, such as Graph Convolutional Network (GCN), Graph Attention Network (GAT)~\citep{veličković2018graph}, Graph Isomorphism Network (GIN)~\citep{xu2019powerful} and Residual Graph ConvNets (GatedGCN)~\citep{bresson2018residual}.
+We use the abbreviation \(\text{MPNN}^l\) to denote an MPNN that has a composition of \(l\) neighborhood aggregating layers.
 Each $l$-th layer $H^{(l)}$ of the network constructs hidden node attributes of dimension $k_l$, denoted as $h_v^{(l)}$, using the following composition of functions:

 where $X_v$ is the initial node attribute at $v$.
 Let $M_v^{(l)}$ be the collection of all multisets of $k_{l-1}$-dimensional real vectors with $\deg v$ elements counting multiplicities.
+The aggregation function